klgdf/rsschool-cv/cv.md

 [Upwork](https://www.linkedin.com/in/flsviridova/)
 * * *
 ### Summary
-**Front-End and WordPress Developer with 2 years commercial experience.** During this time, 37 projects have been made by my hands, including quite large ones presented in the portfolio.
-She cooperated with customers from Ukraine, Russia, Czech Republic, Belarus, Germany, Moldova.
+**I am Front-End and WordPress Developer with 2 years commercial experience.** During this time, I have completed more than 25 projects.
+The most interesting of them are presented in the portfolio.
+Collaborated with customers from Ukraine, Russia, Czech Republic, Belarus, Germany, Moldova.

-My strengths are in time-management, self-management as well as quick learner, ability to act independently.
+My strengths are in time-management, self-management, ability to learn quickly, flexibility.
+I love solving complex problems and puzzles.

+The goal now is to get a job in a grocery company.
+I want to develop in the profession systematically and work in a team.
 * * *
 ### Skills
 **Hard skills:**